Francisco Cervelli

-Francisco Cervelli (born March 6, 1986) is a Venezuelan former professional baseball catcher and former catching coach for the San Diego Padres.
+Francisco Cervelli (born March 6, 1986) is an Italian-Venezuelan former professional baseball catcher and current manager.
 He played in Major League Baseball (MLB) for the New York Yankees, Pittsburgh Pirates, Atlanta Braves, and Miami Marlins from 2008 through 2020.

 The Yankees signed Cervelli as an international free agent in 2003.
 He made his MLB debut with the Yankees in 2008, and played on the 2009 World Series championship team that beat the Philadelphia Phillies.
-He also played in the 2009 and 2013 World Baseball Classics for the Italian national team.
+He also played in the 2009 and 2017 World Baseball Classics for the Italian national team.
 He was acquired by the Pirates in November 2014.
 The Pirates traded Cervelli to Atlanta in 2019, and he played for Miami in 2020 before announcing his retirement.
+After retiring, he was hired as catching coach for the San Diego Padres' 2022 season.

+Cervelli is the current manager of the Italy national baseball team, which he represented in international competition during his playing career.

 Early life

 Francisco Cervelli was born in Valencia, Venezuela, to an Italian immigrant father, Emanuele Cervelli, and a Venezuelan mother, Damelis.
 He also has a sister.

 In Venezuela, Cervelli played shortstop, second base, and sometimes pitched.
 The Yankees signed him as an international free agent with the understanding that he would try catching.